Jumpscale/g8cockpit/docs/jscockpit/getting_started.md

 ### Step 3: Execute the blueprint

 Now that the blueprint is ready we need to execute it.
-This step will translate the blueprint in actual service instance.
+This step will create (not install) all the necessary service instances required by the blueprint.
+The actual installation of these service instances happen in step 5.

 To do that: